Ramadan Marketing 2020: Learn from the Best

 Popular TV shows tend to run during Ramadan, and as consumer demand increases, so does ad spend and social media use, particularly during the hours of 12-3 AM.
 B2B companies often see Ramadan as a time to build awareness and goodwill.

 In the past years, major American brands have embraced diversity and acceptance.
 These brands made inclusion a priority over appealing to every existing or new customer, and it paid off.
-The best cases in the last few years are as below.
+The best cases of Muslim Marketing in the last few years are as below.

 One such example is Chevrolet’s 2016 video advertisement, which features eight-year-old Muslim twins chosen as Chevrolet Mascots as part of the company’s sponsorship program with Manchester United.